 University Challenge results, 1986

-These are the results of the series which ran on weekdays from April to May 1986 on ITV.
+These are the results of the twenty-second series which ran on weekdays from 7 April to 30 May 1986 on ITV.

 The series employed a new experimental format that was used again in the 1987 series.
 With the shows running Monday to Friday, each week consisted of five shows in which two pairs of teams would play each other twice.
 The first would use the conventional scoring system, and the second used a new 'head-to-head' system (marked in green in the table below), with the scores starting from the previous day's result.
 The head-to-head shows featured 'pass the baton' in which a stick with six lights would start with the contestant on the left of each team.
 The contestant from the team losing at that point would pick from a large set of categories and Bamber would ask five-point questions on the buzzer from that category to the two contestants with the baton.
 The first player to answer two would then get a standard set of bonuses for their team, then the baton would move on to the next player.
 When a team had six right, and thus light up the whole baton, they would receive additional points and the lights would reset.